 How to Care For Hazelnuts

 Hazelnuts prefer soil that's well drained and fairly low in nutrients; overly rich soil gives plenty of leaf growth at the expense of flowers and nuts.
-The trees are technically self-fertile, but you will always get better results if you plant them in a group so that the pollen can drift from one hazelnut to the next, though other trees in the neighbourhood will also help with pollination.
+Although the trees have both male and female flowers they are not self-fertile, so you will always get better results if you plant them in a group so that the pollen can drift from one hazelnut to the next, though other trees in the neighbourhood will also help with pollination.
 Don't worry – the word 'tree' is a technicality here; hazelnuts are generally grown as a bushy shrub and can be kept to a very manageable size by pruning.

 If you have the space, try planting a small orchard of hazelnuts, setting trees about 4m (15ft) apart to give them plenty of room.
 Create a matrix of different varieties to maximise pollination potential.
 Check the pollinator compatibility of the trees you want to grow to ensure a good match.
 Varieties need to be in flower at the same time to secure successful pollination.

 Caring for hazelnuts is straightforward.
 Prune them in winter to encourage an open bush.
 Do this by removing about a third of the oldest growth, cutting or carefully sawing the stems back to ground level.
 Thin out areas that are overcrowded to keep the centre light and airy.
 Cut back any crossing branches, but leave the young, twig-like growth, which bears most of the female flowers.